skip to content

 00:25:43 - Chris Ferdinandi

 And I don't think it was the company.
-I think it was just like my hiring manager was like old school and kind of crappy, but.
-But yeah, that's another story for another.
-Actually, that was the whole story, Right.
+I think it was just that my hiring manager was old-school and kind of crappy.
+But yeah, that's another story for another...
+Actually, that was the whole story, right?
 Constant Contact was otherwise really, really cool.
-I still keep in touch with some of my old co workers there.
+I still keep in touch with some of my old coworkers there.

 00:26:00 - Scott Steinlage